 Your files will begin to be encoded to your desired format, using your chosen preset, and in the location that you chose.

-You can close the Current Encode panel for optimum performance during encoding.
-View progress of the encoding process with the progress bar in the Queue panel instead.
+You can close the Encoding panel for optimum performance during encoding.
+View progress of the encoding process with the progress bars in the Queue panel instead.

 Choose a video, audio, or still-image format from the Format menu.
 For more information, see File formats supported for export.